 Photograph showing rising damp and subsequent salt attack below DPC level.

 Rising damp is destructive for buildings.
-It is common knowledge that damp very quickly will create rot in structural timbers such as bearers and joists, and therefore a DPC (damp proof course) is provided to prevent such damage.
+It is well understood that damp very quickly will create rot in structural timbers such as bearers and joists, and therefore a DPC (damp proof course) is provided to prevent rising damp.
 A modern DPC is typically a black embossed polythene roll that is laid out directly beneath ant-capping, or just below finished ground floor level.
+Polyethelene underlay (black or orange plastic) serves the same purpose for slab on ground construction.

-What is not usually considered, is that rising damp can have destructive consequences for masonry below the DPC.
-Bricks used below the DPC should always be exposure grade, meaning they have been certified to have a very low absorption rate to resist the uptake of salts carried by rising damp.
-Low porosity is what makes exposure bricks salt resistant.
+What is not usually considered, is that rising damp can also have destructive consequences for masonry below the DPC.
+Bricks used below the DPC should always be exposure grade, meaning they have been tested and certified to resist salt attack.
+Bricks that have extremely low porosity (i.e. water repellent) or that otherwise a large pore structure (large spaces that are unaffected by the 'heave' of expanding salt crystals) are the two ways that masonry can be made salt resistant.

 Where does the salt come from?